alekcz/alekcz.github.io/_posts/2019-12-03-living-clojure.md

 title:  "Living Clojure"
 date:   2019-12-03 09:00:00 +0200
 categories: [blog]
-tags: [clojure, gigasquid, advent of parens, day 3]
+tags: [clojure, podcast, advent of parens, day 3]
 ---

 There was a time where I was so fed up with lisps, Clojure, stack traces, and EOF errors.
 I was ready to go back to Node.js.